 Pages with high authority or PageRank (often the homepage or popular content pages) carry significant SEO weight.

-For instance, a popular blog post on digital marketing trends could include contextual links to newer articles or underperforming service pages related to digital marketing.
+For instance, a popular blog post on “digital marketing trends” could link to newer articles on specific SEO strategies.

 5. Avoid deep linking hierarchies

-Make sure important pages on your website can be reached within three clicks from the homepage.
+Important pages on your website should be easily accessible within three clicks from the homepage.

-This reduces ‘crawl depth,’ which is how many clicks it takes to get from the homepage to other pages.
+This is referred to as “crawl depth,” which is how many clicks it takes to get from the homepage to other pages.
 A simpler website structure helps both your visitors and search engines find key content easily.

 6. Focus on user experience